kahiroka/cweutil/README.md

 # CWE Utility

-This is a simple utility to search CWE items by number or keyword.
+This is a simple utility to search CWE items by ID or keyword.

 # Preparation